 Drug Testing – every year Challenge Wanaka works with Drug Free Sport New Zealand to ensure triathlon is a fair sport with random tests throughout the field

-Expo – located down at Race Central from Friday, our Health & Lifestyle Expo is the perfect chance to do some shopping, buy some souvenirs and grab a bite to eat.
+Expo – located down at Race Central from Thursday, our Health & Lifestyle Expo is the perfect chance to do some shopping, buy some souvenirs and grab a bite to eat any time between 9:00am and 6:00pm Thursday and Friday and until 2pm on Race day.
 On race day there’s also a bouncy castle to keep the kids entertained

 Finish Line Party – celebrate the amazing achievements of these remarkable athletes.
-The party with music and fireworks goes on into the night until the last athlete crosses the line at around 11.30pm
+The party with music and fireworks goes on into the night until the course closes at 11.30pm

 Gunn Road – the now infamous hill on the run course – it’s short and sharp and a great place to cheer athletes on as they use all their strength to get to the top